 The Roman church held this place of honor and exercised a “presidency in love” among the first Christian churches not only because it was founded on the teaching and sacrificial blood of the foremost Christian apostles Peter and Paul; it was also the church of the capital city of the Roman empire that then constituted the “civilized world” (or oikoumene), as it was thought in those times.

-In the year 193, Pope Victor I presided over a council in Rome tasked with trying to nail down the correct date on which the great feast should be held.
-Despite his failure to do so, many Catholic apologists point to this episode as evidence of papal primacy and authority in the early Church, since none of the bishops challenged his right to excommunicate the Eastern bishops who disagreed with him, but simply questioned the wisdom and charity of doing so.
+In the year 193, Pope Victor I presided over a council in Rome tasked with trying to nail down the correct date on which the great feast would be held.
+Despite his failure to do so, many Catholic apologists point to this episode as evidence of papal primacy and authority in the early Church since none of the bishops challenged his right to excommunicate the Eastern bishops who disagreed with him but simply questioned the wisdom and charity of doing so.

 Nicene Creed codified what Christians believe

 When Roman Emperor Constantine the Great embraced Christianity, he summoned the First Ecumenical Council at Nicaea in Asia Minor in 325 to resolve a number of issues in the theology of the early Church.